Join the Team!

 We are also committed to our 3 core values—Level Up, Punch Above Your Weight, and It’s Personal.
 They represent the foundation, the story, and the ethos of SRA.

-Diversity, equity, inclusion and belonging – DEI (B) – are important, interdependent elements of everyday life at SRA and are critical in enabling us to deliver solutions that protect our clients and communities against today’s complex cybersecurity threats.
+Diversity, equity, and inclusion – DEI – are important, interdependent elements of everyday life at SRA and are critical in enabling us to deliver solutions that protect our clients and communities against today’s complex cybersecurity threats.

 Entry-Level Hiring and Training